Mridul20/VoteIt/README.md

 * Run the command **'python manage.py runserver'** to create a local link.

 ### Method 2
-* Directly download the apk in your phone/emulator **[here](https://github.com/Mridul20/VoteIt/VoteIt.apk)**
+* Directly download the apk in your phone/emulator

 ## Known Bugs
 * None currently.

+## Tools Used

+- Android Studio
+- MySQL WorkBench

-## Technologies Used
+## Tools Used

-- Python 3.6.8
+- Android
-- HTML
+- MySQL
-- CSS
+- Java
-- Bootstrap 4.3.1
+- XML
-- Django
+- FireBase

 # Screenshots